-Building Machine Learning Apps with React
+Building Machine Learning (ML) Apps with React

 As mentioned, ML is a powerful tool to improve React apps' functionality.
 With it, devs can add features like recommendations and automatic updates to apps.
 Plus, since it reduces the needed code, it's ideal for performance improvements.
 You can start by installing a Machine-Learning-dedicated Library to combine ML with React.
 These provide tools to ease the addition of machine-learning features to React apps.

 Furthermore, you can even build Predictive Machine Learning sites with React!
 The most common example of this type is predicting whether a candidate will or will not be hired based on their credentials.
 The first step for Predictive ML with React is choosing the development environment.
 A go-to option for it is VSCode since it can write all the codes at this stage.
 Since we mentioned environments, you'll also need to download your Node.js OS version.
 After opening the terminal, install Reach with the npm i -g create-react-app command.
 Once the prior is ready, it's time to develop the Glass component.
 To do so, you'll need to create two files in the components directory: Glass.js and Glass.css.
-Are you excited yet?
-You can check parts one, two, and three here!

 Benefits of Machine Learning with React